garrettlr/larry/packages/libs/larry-bnd/src/cookbook/README.md

 - to provide normalcy for developers across projects
 	- this will eliminate the need to explain/re-explain each time someone enters a new codebase

-Larry's Standard Package Hierarchy looks like:
+Larry'sç Standard Package Hierarchy looks like:

 - `packages/frontend/**`
 	- All gui application code, including mobile, web, desktop, etc...